xiam2359/github-tutorial/README.md

 ---
 ## Rolling Back Changes
+#### Undo Edits
+Let say you you type a ad  a big block of texts that you now wanted to delete.
+Instead of using the backspace tab, you can delete this by using command.
+- First you'll
 #### Undoing Add
 - So after you've git add your new changes, type git status.
      -Yup, you'll have something like the following: